UIUC Airfoil Data Site

 - Another Coordinate Importer/Exporter for Rhino (CAD/CAM software)

-- Rick Loheed (http://www.islandengineering.com) has written some VBScript for Rhinoceros for importing and exporting airfoil shapes.
+- Rick Loheed (https://www.islandengineering.com) has written some VBScript for Rhinoceros for importing and exporting airfoil shapes.
 Drawairfoil.rvb opens a file using the "Selig" format, then fits a through point NURBS curve through the data.
 The ExportFoilDat.rvb file will 'walk' a NURBS curve, and output the values.
 The starting point of the curve must of course be the trailing edge and point upward along the upper surface.
 It is very useful for evaluating airfoils sent in Rhino format, very common to the marine industry.
 Surfaces may be sectioned to create the curves quite easily.
 There is a cosine weighted leading/trailing edge scheme in there too, though it may be a bit clunky.
 XFOIL and XFLR5 did not like it so I took it out.

 - Airfoil Coordinates Converter to IGES NURBS Format (by Flusur)